Log in

 Development of reading, writing and understanding

 Here are some ideas to help you inspire your child.
 It is often a good idea to spend some time to discuss ideas before they put pen to paper.
-This can be fun and the children need to feel very proud of the outcomes.
+This can be fun and the children need to feel very proud of the outcome of their writing..

 Patterned language